 We’re going to share 50 comforting Bible verses for grief with you today.
-Perhaps more importantly, we want to show you how to use the Scriptures to provide genuine, meaningful comfort.
+Perhaps more importantly, we want to show you how to use Scripture verses to comfort the grieving in genuine, meaningful, Christ-centered ways.

 The Bible does provide great comfort for those who are grieving.
 The pain of loss is real and deep, and the Scriptures do not gloss over or minimize what mourners experience.